Willie Mays: Second NL MVP

-Player of the Decade (1967–1970)
+Player of the Decade

 Mays had 13 home runs and 44 RBI through his first 75 games of 1967 but then went into a slump.
 On June 7, Gary Nolan of the Cincinnati Reds struck him out four times; this was the first time in his career this had happened, though the Giants still won the game 4–3.
 Afflicted by a fever on July 14, Mays left that day's game after the sixth inning because of fatigue and spent five days in a hospital.
 "After I got back into the lineup, I never felt strong again for the rest of the season," he recalled.
 In 141 games, Mays hit .263 with 83 runs scored, 128 hits, and 22 home runs.
-He had only 70 RBI for the year, the first time since 1958 he had failed to reach 100.
+He only drove in 70 runs for the year, the first time since 1958 he had failed to reach 100.

 Before a game in Houston on May 6, 1968, Astros owner Roy Hofheinz presented Mays with a 569-pound birthday cake for his 37th birthday—the pounds represented every home run Mays had hit in his career.
 After sharing some of it with his teammates, Mays sent the rest to the Texas Children's Hospital.
-He played 148 games and upped his batting average to .289, accumulating 84 runs scored, 144 hits, 23 home runs, and 79 RBI.
+He played 148 games and upped his batting average to .289, accumulating 84 runs scored, 144 hits, 23 home runs, and 79 runs batted in.
 In 1969, new Giants' manager Clyde King moved Mays to the leadoff position in the batting lineup because Mays was hitting fewer home runs.
 Mays privately chafed at the move, later comparing it to "O. J. Simpson blocking for the fullback".
 He injured his knee in a collision with catcher Randy Hundley on July 29, forcing him to miss several games.
 On September 22, he hit his 600th home run, saying later, "Winning the game was more important to me than any individual achievements."
 In 117 games, he batted .283 with 13 home runs and 58 RBI.

 The Sporting News named Mays the 1960s "Player of the Decade" in January 1970.
 In an April game, Mays collided with Bobby Bonds while reaching his glove over the wall but made a catch to rob Bobby Tolan of a home run.
 Mays picked up his 3,000th hit against the Montreal Expos on July 18.
 "I don't feel excitement about this now," he told reporters afterwards.
 "The main thing I wanted to do was help Gaylord Perry win a game."
 In 139 games, Mays batted .291 with 94 runs scored, 28 home runs, and 83 RBI.
 He scheduled his off days that season to avoid facing strikeout pitchers such as Bob Gibson or Tom Seaver.